haighis/lrucache/README.md

 # Lrucache

-A lease recently used cache that consists of a Lrucache library (functional core), Cache GenServer (boundary layer) and Phoenix REST API.
+A least recently used cache that consists of a Lrucache library (functional core), Cache GenServer (boundary layer) and Phoenix REST API.

 The cache can be initialized (or configured) with an initial capacity
 - The cache should support any type of object being stored in the value including: string, atom, list, tuple, integer (1, 0x1F), float, boolean, map, binary